 Where to Stay in Gangnam

 Gangnam is a great place to stay in Seoul.
-There is lots going on and there are several boutique hotel options.
+Lots is going on and there are several boutique hotel options.

 Hotel Soulhada looks like it should cost considerably more than it does with its stylish neutral tones and luxe threads.
 And they even have a small rooftop terrace.